 Enhance the nature within and surround the landscape with charming elements such as birdhouses or herb gardens.
-These give a unique, traditional look and can add colour to any garden.
+These give a unique, traditional look and can add color to any garden.

 Fencing and Paths

-A classic white picket fence is a cliche for a reason as it is a great addition to a landscape that is going for a more rustic look - plus white against the floral grounds works great to enhance natures colours.
+A classic white picket fence is a cliche for a reason, as it is a great addition to a landscape that is going for a more rustic look - plus, white against the floral grounds works great to enhance nature's colors.
 Coupled with stone, brick or pebbled pathways leading towards the house and you have the ultimate country yard.

 Driveway Landscaping Ideas

-If your home is more of a traditional vibe, then your driveway should maintain this theme and be an introduction of what's to come.
-Flower beds and greenery lining the path works great and maintains the functionality of the drive while maintaining natural beauty.
+If your home is more of a traditional vibe, then your driveway should maintain this theme and be an introduction to what's to come.
+Flower beds and greenery lining the path work great and maintain the functionality of the drive while maintaining natural beauty.